-Edward is the Executive Director and Past President of the Public Choice Society, an international, inter-disciplinary association of collective action scholars that celebrated its 50th anniversary in March, 2013.
-He is also Past President of the Association of Private Enterprise Education and Regional Editor for the Americas of the Journal of Entrepreneurship & Public Policy.
+Edward is the Executive Director and Past President of the Public Choice Society, an international, inter-disciplinary association of collective action scholars celebrating its 60th anniversary in March, 2023.
+He is also Past President of the Association of Private Enterprise Education and Associate Editor of the Journal of Entrepreneurship & Public Policy.
 He is the founding director of the Center for the Study of Free Enterprise, which supports joint student-faculty research projects and policy analyses on economic development topics.

 Edward’s research focuses on the economics of ideas, entrepreneurship, and politics.
 His early papers build theoretical and empirical models of institutional change, mostly by studying political entrepreneurship and federal-state voting patterns in the United States.
 His more recent work tightens focus on the influence of ideas and interests in shaping institutional arrangements.
 His first book is an edited volume that uses public choice theory to study how the legal system actually works in practice, and to recommend beneficial reforms in civil and criminal law (The Pursuit of Justice: Law and Economics of Legal Institutions, Palgrave Macmillan, 2010).
 Edward’s second book, co-authored with Wayne A. Leighton, is Madmen, Intellectuals and Academic Scribblers: The Economic Engine of Political Change (Stanford University Press 2013).
 Amazon reviewers have described Madmen as “insanely well written”, “a brilliant, clear description”, and “completely addicting to read”.
 In May 2016, a Chinese translation of Madmen was released by China Financial Publishing House.
 Edward’s more than 50 scholarly papers have appeared in outlets such as Public Choice, Journal of Institutional Economics, Review of Law & Economics, Review of Austrian Economics, Southern Economic Journal, Political Research Quarterly, Social Science Quarterly, Eastern Economic Journal, and more.